 Alternatively, if you are using a projector, because the image/patches are being projected you need a meter that measures from the screen, such as the Minolta.
 When profiling an individual projector, this kind of probe would be used, set up on a tripod and capturing the data from each individual patch needed to check the calibration of the projector.

-Final Note: Just as a monitor/projector will adjust during its lifetime due to degradation, phosphors gradually dying and the lamp of a projector gradually fading, a probe will also need to go back to its manufacturer to also have itself calibrated.
+Just as a monitor/projector will adjust during its lifetime due to degradation, phosphors & pixels gradually dying or the lamp of a projector gradually fadind.
+A probe will need to go back to its manufacturer to also have itself calibrated.
 It seems a bit ironic that something built to calibrate would also need the same kind of procedure throughout its life.
-Its not critical but something to bare in mind if things are not quite looking as they should!
+Its not critical but something to bare in mind if things are not quite looking as they should.

 The Grading Environment

-Careful consideration must also be given to the condition within any room to be used for film grading.
+Careful consideration must also be given to the conditions within any room to be used for film grading.
 Telecine suites tend to use lighting conditions more appropriate for projects to be seen under general living condition in normal homes, maybe without the log fire.
 Film projection however occurs in more controlled environments within a theatre and the ambient illumination is many times darker than home viewing of TV.
 For this reason the film grading environment must be similar, if not darker, than any cinema theatre.
 Any light contamination will reduce the contrast range of the grading monitor resulting in inaccurate grades being performed.
-If in doubt shut out all light except for the usual green 'Emergency Exit' that is always within any cinema screen - Health & Safety!
+If in doubt shut out all light except for the usual green 'Emergency Exit' that is always within any cinema screen, health & safety.